Entering the European market for dried chillies

 Importers / Wholesalers

 The position of the importer and food manufacturers are put under pressure by retail.
 The higher requirements from the retail industry determine the supply chain dynamics from the top down the chain.
 Pressure is translated into lower prices but also added value aspects such as ‘sustainable’, ‘natural’, ‘organic’ or ‘fair trade’ products.
 Transparency in the supply chain is needed.
-To achieve this, many importers develop their own codes of conducts and build long-lasting relationships with preferred Developing Country suppliers.
+To achieve this, many importers develop their own codes of conduct and build long-lasting relationships with preferred developing-country suppliers.

-Examples of bulk importers of dried chillies in Europe include Albarracin (Spain), Nedspice (the Netherlands), European Spice Services (the Netherlands), Husarich (Germany) or Saran Enterprises (Poland).
+Examples of bulk importers of dried chillies in Europe include Albarracin (Spain), Nedspice (the Netherlands, specialises more in the sourcing of dried sweet peppers), European Spice Services (Belgium), Husarich (Germany) or Saran Enterprises (Poland).